lfanciullo/Fanciullo_etal_2022_BISTRO-HAWC-_N2071_polarimetry/README.md

 ---------------

 The data files recovered in [the previous section](#Online-data) all have different units and formats.
 This section contains the instructions to fix their format to make sets of data:
-1. Maps with a common format and units, but each retaining their original pixel and beam size ('orignal pixel' data);
+1. Maps with a common format and units, but each retaining their original pixel and beam size ('original pixel' data);
 2. Maps resampled and smoothed to a common pixel and beam size (8'' and 18''.9, respectively), for direct inter-band comparison.